Joshua 7 – Defeat at Ai and Achan’s Sin

 Now Joshua sent men from Jericho to Ai, which is beside Beth Aven, on the east side of Bethel, and spoke to them, saying, “Go up and spy out the country.”
 So the men went up and spied out Ai.
 And they returned to Joshua and said to him, “Do not let all the people go up, but let about two or three thousand men go up and attack Ai.
 Do not weary all the people there, for the people of Ai are few.”

 a.
-The recommendation to send only two or three thousand men was either a response of faith or self confidence.
-In the end it did not matter; in their disobedience, they could have sent 100,000 troops and it would have made no difference.
+So the men went up and spied out Ai: When the returning spies recommended sending only two or three thousand men, it could have been a response of faith or of self-confidence.
+In the end, it did not matter which it was.
+In their state of disobedience, Israel could have sent 100,000 troops against Ai and it would have made no difference.

 3. (4-5) Israel is defeated at Ai.